marmota-app/marmdown/docs/github-flavored-markdown-compatibility.md

 Except **not yet implemented** functionality and known **incompatibilities**:

-* Example 192: Leading spaces are not yet removed correctly Markdown input:
+* Example 192: Leading spaces are not yet removed correctly;
+  Markdown input:
   ```markdown
     aaa